8.2% Tax-Free for 21 Years: SSY Is Still Hard to Beat

 Deposits and Timeline

-The minimum annual deposit is Rs 250 and the maximum is Rs 1.5 lakh per financial year.
-Deposits must be made for 15 years from account opening.
-After 15 years, no more deposits are required — but the account continues earning 8.2% interest for the remaining 6 years automatically.
-The account matures at 21 years from the date of opening.
-At maturity, the full corpus including interest is paid to the girl child — completely tax-free.
+The minimum deposit is Rs.250 per year and the maximum is Rs.1.5 lakh.
+Deposits are required for 15 years from account opening.
+After year 15, no further deposits are made but the full corpus continues earning 8.2% interest for 6 more years automatically.
+The account matures at 21 years from opening.
+The entire corpus, principal plus all interest, is paid to the daughter at maturity, completely tax-free.
+The final 6 no-deposit years are where a disproportionate share of the interest accumulates because the base is large.

 The EEE Tax Structure